tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How to sound smart talking about Storm** "Oh I'm sorry, how many of your team's players are actually American?"

-**What would success look like?** So many USA chants you'll forget the tournament is actually in Canada.
+**What would success look like?** So many USA chants you'll forget this TI is actually in Canada.

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="/blog/img/ti8teams/egbanner.png" alt="Banner"></p>